 Easy to deploy

 Installing OpenAppStack on a VPS is as simple as running 1 script.
-Follow the tutorial to get started right away!
+Follow the installation instructions to get started right away!

 Warning: OpenAppStack is currently still under heavy development.
 Please follow the installation instructions and let us know how it went!.
 However, we recommend you don’t use OpenAppStack for your important projects yet.

 Because OpenAppStack combines several open source applications in one package, we want to make sure you only have to use one account for these different applications.
-We strive towards a future in which you don’t even have to sign in multiple times to access these different applications.
+Each application that supports OpenID connect will be automatically integrated with OpenAppStack’s single sign-on solution.

 Apart from that, we pick applications that can work well together.
 For example, when you upload a document to your Nextcloud file server, you are able to open that document in the Nextcloud interface and edit it with ONLYOFFICE.

 November started out great with the OTF summit.
 We had some very good conversations about the future of collaboration using open source tools and a lot of other interesting talks